luckyrose89/Journal-App/Readme.md

 # Welcome to Thoughts & more

 Thoughts & more is a note taking application.
 It can also be used as a personal journal by users to document their daily experiences with their personal accounts.
-A running instance of this application is deployed at[enter link description here](https://tranquil-tor-91514.herokuapp.com/login)
+A running instance of this application is deployed at [Heroku](https://tranquil-tor-91514.herokuapp.com/login)

 ## Technologies